 Fact Sheet C2

 Summary: The Victorian Parliament's website can help you find out what laws the Parliament is proposing and track the progress of bills (proposed laws).
-This means tracking what stage a bill is at within Parliament and what members say about a bill.
+You can check what stage a bill is up to, and what members say about a bill.

 Parliament's website address is www.parliament.vic.gov.au.